 Study Extraction Sites

 We investigated fifteen pitch pine specimens at each of four sites at Mt.
-Desert Island (Tab.
-1), factorially crossed in a fire history (Miller et al. 2017)(Miller et al. 2017) by elevation design: (1) Wonderland trail at an average of 58.5 ft elevation (low elevation, outside the footprint of the 1947 fire), (2) Gorham cliffs at an average of 101.5 ft (low elevation, within the footprint), (3) St. Sauveur trail at an average of 563.5 ft (high elevation, outside the footprint) and (4) South Cadillac trail at an average of 912 ft (high elevation within the footprint).
-Elevation differences are more stark at higher elevations based on much longer trail transects.
-Soils at all four sites were overlain with rapidly drying needle duff (Day et al. 2005)(Day et al. 2005), porous and comprised of acidic hornblende granite or Ellsworth schist.
-In addition they were uniformly shallow, (varying between 0.7-2.5 cm) homogeneous, and low in fertility.
-In some cases, sampling was limited according to time, weather and site access (e.g., what?).
+Desert Island (Fig. 2, Tab.
+1), factorially crossed in a fire history (Miller et al. 2017) by elevation design: (1) Wonderland trail at an average of 58.5 ft elevation (low elevation, outside the footprint of the 1947 fire), (2) Gorham cliffs at an average of 101.5 ft (low elevation, within the footprint), (3) St. Sauveur trail at an average of 563.5 ft (high elevation, outside the footprint) and (4) South Cadillac trail at an average of 912 ft (high elevation within the footprint).
+Elevation differences were more stark at higher elevations based on much longer trail transects.
+Soils at all four sites were overlain with rapidly drying needle duff (Day et al. 2005), porous, and comprised of acidic hornblende granite or Ellsworth schist.
+In addition they were uniformly shallow (varying between 0.7-2.5 cm), homogeneous, and low in fertility.
+In some cases, sampling was limited according to time, weather, and site access.

-Allometric relations

-We measured individual tree height, stem diameter of the bole at breast height (DBH) and canopy spread.
-Tree height was estimated using a plastic clinometer (Kager, Lunenberg, MA USA) and 30 m tape.
-DBH was measured at 1.06 m using an expandable cloth measuring tape.
-Canopy spread across the first nodal branch expanse below the crown was measured using two calibrated, nested aluminum flags as a ground truth reference.
-This method was selected to sort out upper canopy spread x height differences where trees across all four stands which exuded very similar height and DBH characteristics dominated.

-(Szpakowski and Jensen 2019)Clustering Mean distances between sampled trees (N = 60) were calculated including up to five of their nearest, reproductively mature conspecific (within 5 m) neighbors (Churchill et al. 2012)—this method served as a surrogate, but inverse, measure for stand density (Mosseler Rajora and Major 2004).(Qi et al. 2018) Topographic features
+Topographic features

 A Kodak Trimble Juno 3B was used to obtain horizontal resolution of data plotted using between five and seven satellite telecommunication vehicles to maintain a maximum Position Dilution of Precision.
 These data were differentially corrected and have estimated accuracies in the horizontal and vertical direction of 2 meters, while selective availability was set to zero.
-Multiple satellite-configured GPS data (USGS 2m LIDAR 2010) determined coordinates for individual trees (Lubinski, Hop and Gawler 2003) as well as slope and aspect attributes using ArcGIS (version 10).
+Multiple satellite-configured GPS data (USGS 2m LIDAR 2010) determined coordinates for individual trees (Lubinski et al. 2003) as well as slope and aspect attributes using ArcGIS (version 10).
 Mapping of this type of data has been used in the past to compare physiography and recalcitrant chemical biogeography, particularly in fire prone contexts (Szpakowski and Jensen 2019).

-Isotopic analysis
+Soil Analysis

+Soils were excavated by hand trowel and soil probe (Accuproducts, Saline, MI, USA); soil C, N, and C/N were calculated from elemental analysis in a similar fashion to (foliar samples) the aforementioned method.
+70 mL soil samples were extracted at fifteen tree locations at four sites, from <7.5 cm (Oa-Ab) horizon above bedrock.
+In a laboratory 50 g H2O were added to each aliquot to assess net water retention as a subset of soil moisture evaporation (ψg) to determine net evaporative loss or adsorption to surfaces.
+Soil water retention analysis was conducted according to the Fields method (Licht and Smith 2018).
+Retention effects of gravitational and evaporation forces was made on a wet basis where Wm=g H2O ● (g moist soil)-1 (Qi et al. 2018).

+Foliar Analysis